-- If x is an instance of A then f(x) is an instance of B. - If y is a solution for f(x) then g(x,y) is a solution for x.
+- If x is an instance of A then f(x) is an instance of B. - If y is a solution for f(x) then g(x, y) is a solution for x.
 We will later define types of reductions where a good solution for B maps to a good solution for A, for some notion of "good".
 Since we are only interested in good (whatever that might mean) solutions we may restrict g to solutions g that do not have an obvious improvement.
-For example, if the problem is MaxSAT (maximize the number of clauses satisfied), we may assume that any variable that appears without negations is set to TRUE.
-(Formally g is a function of g, g, and g but we never specify it as such.) - We usually do not use the notation "f and g".
-Instead (1) x will be an instance of A, x' will be the instance of B that x maps to (f(x) = x'), and (2) y' will be the solution to x', and y will be the solution of x that y' maps to (g(y') = y). - Note that we have not specified how this reduction preserves approximation.
+For example, if the problem is MaxSAT (maximize the number of clauses satisfied), we may assume that any variable that appears without negations is set to TRUE. - We usually do not use the notation "f and g".
+Instead (1) x will be an instance of A, x' will be the instance of B that x maps to (f(x) = x'), and (2) y' will be the solution to x', and y will be the solution of x that y' maps to (g(y') = y).

+• Note that we have not specified how this reduction preserves approximation.
 And we won't.
-The name is not quite right.
+The name Approximation Preserving is not quite right.
 We will define reductions that begin "Blah is an approximation preserving reduction that also has property Blah Blah".